 For many years Kuniko and Takashi have favored rice from a farmer named Eiji-san.
 He delivers ten-kilogram bags of brown rice to her door whenever she calls.
 This particular kindness is not uncommon in rural communities, a farmer stopping by with something you have or haven’t requested.
 When he delivers rice in early summer, Eigi-san always gifts a bag full of shin-shoga, his fresh new ginger.
 Kuniko saves out a few rhizomes to use fresh and opens brining season with the rest.
 The tan skin is so thin and smooth that there is no need to peel it away and the young flesh is crisp and fruit like without a hint of stringy fibers.
 The taste is light and clear, pronounced and gingery.
 She brines it in rice vinegar and salt.
 From time to time, when consolidations in the pantry turn up left over reserves of ume brine, she’ll add it in as well.
 The jar of ginger joins the large and extended family of jars in her pantry, right there, at arms reach.
 The shin-shoga floats in the dusty rose brine and over time the flesh takes on a pale pinkish hue, that same color of a fresh ginger tip where the rhizome meets the stem.
 Takashi might use a few thin slices of pickled ginger to garnish a plate of sashimi.
 Or we’ll slice it and eat it as tsukemono with rice at the end of a meal.

-After a day spent retrieving and replacing heavy bins and jars from shelves up high, down low, and deep within the pantry, of standing at the counter brining ginger, Kuniko collapses with a great exhale.
+Kuniko collapses with a great exhale after a day spent retrieving and replacing heavy bins and jars from shelves up high, down low, and deep within the pantry, of standing at the counter brining ginger.
 Tsukareta.
 Honto ni tsukareta, she says, I’m tired, so tired.
 She slumps into a chair and rests her head on crossed arms at the table.
-She has help, a woman who comes twice a week to clean and organize and do these physical things that need to be done.
-But even in her eighties she is as determined as ever in the domestic endeavors of cleaning, organizing, brining and pickling and she prefers to govern the pantry herself.
+A helper comes twice a week to clean and organize and do these physical things that need to be done but she prefers to govern the pantry herself.
+Even in her eighties she is as determined as ever in the domestic endeavors of cleaning, organizing, brining and pickling.
 These stores of food bring her comfort.
 When there is rice in the bin and water in the pot, when the larder is clean and full, only then can she rest easy.

 Follow along for a visual feast at the seasonal table and be the first to know about new adventures and workshops. #epicureanideals #mirukashi